Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     !!! note

-        If there is no search bar, you may also type "cmd" right after accessing the Start menu.
+        If there is no search bar, you may also type `cmd` right after accessing the Start menu.

     !!! success